alibaba/graph-gpt/README.md

 Work place: Hangzhou, China

-If you are attending ICML 2025 in Vancouver Canada, we can have a meet up during the conference.
+If you are attending AAAI 2026 in Singapore, we can have a meet up during the conference.

 Feel free to contact [james.zqf@alibaba-inc.com](mailto:james.zqf@alibaba-inc.com) for more information.